Introducing Cloud Drive

 How It Works for Users

-Cloud Drive integrates directly with File Explorer (Windows) and Finder (macOS), giving users a familiar interface for working with encrypted files.
+Cloud Drive integrates directly with Window’s File Explorer giving users a familiar interface for working with encrypted files.
+Users simply right click on any file or folder within PreVeil to see the new options.

 Browsing and opening files — Users see their entire PreVeil file structure from the desktop, including files stored only in the cloud.
 Files appear alongside local files in the native file system.
 Opening a file pulls down a temporary copy for editing in the user’s native application — Word, Excel, Adobe, or any other program.
 Edits sync back to the cloud automatically.